whmsft/todo/README.md

   <br>A. me.

 <hr>
-Now, without any further ado, here's my todo.
+Now, without any further ado, here's my todo. (which i might not follow...)

 ### This Week.
 - [ ] Kick start high-end work with Acteur and its Script
+- [ ] Try working on Oranje

 ### Near Future.
 - [ ] Work with Oranje Editor